New book: Photographing Iceland: A photo guide to 100 locations

 Our goal was to make the book as practical as possible for anyone visiting Iceland with a camera.
 The result is the book we wish we had when we were just starting to travel around the country specifically to photograph nature and the landscape.

-The coverage of each location gives insight into the history, geology and folklore where it fits, but the main aim is to provide the photographing traveller with information, not only about what makes the location interesting, but also about the best time of day and year to visit, how to reach the location, options in accommodation as well as pro photography tips, main dangers and traps.
+The coverage of each location gives insight into the history, geology, and folklore where it fits, but the main aim is to provide the photographing traveler with information, not only about what makes the location interesting, but also about the best time of day and year to visit, how to reach the location, options in accommodation as well as pro photography tips, main dangers, and traps.

 - 100 locations.
 The classic ones and a surprising number of lesser-known gems.

 - Detailed –hard to get interesting information about the locations.